UCREL/HEC/examples/predicting_memory_time/scalene_example/README.md

 # Scalene example

+**Note** only use a profiler like Scalene when debugging/testing your code and not when you want to run your code on the full task as the profiler will slow your code down and also should not be needed.

 This example shows how to use the [Scalene profiler](https://github.com/emeryberger/scalene).
 This example will run the profiler over the [./tagging.py](./tagging.py) with a batch size of 50 and 300 whereby the profiler output is saved to [./scalene_output/scalene_50.txt](./scalene_output/scalene_50.txt) and [./scalene_output/scalene_300.txt](./scalene_output/scalene_300.txt) respectively.
 The [./tagging.py](./tagging.py) script runs the SpaCy English small Named Entity Recognition (NER) model over the Alice in Wonderland text, which can be found at [./alice-in-wonderland.txt](./alice-in-wonderland.txt), and outputs the found entities to the [./output.tsv](./output.tsv) file.